 “For this is the Book of the Dead, the Book of the Black Earth, that I have writ down at the peril of my life, exactly as I received it, on the planes of the IGIGI, the cruel celestial spirits from beyond the Wanderers of the Wastes.”

 -The Necronomicon (the Mad Arab describes his journey past the gate and his tutelage under arguably malevolent spirits to receive and scribe the Necronomicon).

-Like all trips, these sojourns have an inherent cost, and it ain’t cheap.
-The sorcerer’s resolve is heavily taxed, and his or her sanity leveraged against.
-There is no guarantee the sorcerer will come back with everything intact, if at all.
-However, there is almost every assurance the sorcerer will leave behind bits and pieces of him or herself with each Passing of the Gate until there is nothing left, stricken morally bankrupt, and their soul extracted as the ultimate price.
-The path laid out by the Necronomicon is crooked at best and even at it’s widest, little more than the width of a razor’s edge.
+Like all trips, these sojourns have an inherent cost.
+The sorcerer’s resolve is heavily taxed, and their sanity is leveraged.
+There is no guarantee the sorcerer will come back intact, if at all.
+There is every assurance the sorcerer will leave behind pieces of themselves with each Passing of the Gate until nothing is left.
+Now morally bankrupt, their soul is extracted as the ultimate price.
+Methods of soul retrieval are paramount.
+The path laid out by the Necronomicon is crooked at best and at its widest, the width of a razor’s edge.
 Treading this path, one discovers very quickly what they are made of.
-The weak are corrupted and ruined while the strong find infinite ways to get stronger.
+The weak are corrupted and ruined, while the strong find infinite ways to get stronger.

-If anything the Necronomican serves as a dire warning, that knowledge, and initiation always carries a cost.
+The Necronomicon serves as a dire warning.
+Knowledge and initiation always come only at a cost.
 Not all gates should be opened, and not all paths wandered down.
-As cautious as I am in my own Passing the Gates, I am smart enough to know I am only so smart, and the deeper I tread, the lighter my steps become.
+As cautious as I am in Passing the Gates, I am smart enough to know that I am only so smart.
+The deeper I venture, the lighter my steps become.